 Where staff find it necessary to physically intervene, they must use the minimal physical force possible for the minimal length of time.
-They then must report any such physical intervention immediately in person to the Headteacher or a Deputy headteacher in the Headteacher's absence.
+They then must report any such physical intervention immediately in person to the Headteacher or Acting Headteacher, or a Deputy Headteacher in the Headteacher's absence.
 A written report must be completed by the end of that school day and sent to the Senior member of staff they spoke to earlier.
-The report can be found in w drive / wholeschool / admin / reports / physical intervention form template.
-The Headteacher or Deputy Headteacher will assess the situation and take appropriate action in line with the guidance referenced above.
+The report can be found in w drive / whole school / admin / reports / physical intervention form template.
+The Headteacher or Acting Headteacher, or Deputy Headteacher will assess the situation and take appropriate action in line with the guidance referenced above.

 This will include informing the LADO as needed, completing the Physical Intervention form after speaking with the relevant student and parent / carer and saving it in the SLT folder.